bobaseb/energetically-coherent-computation/index.md

 - consciousness as fundamental in
 - contrast with ECC
 - relationship to IIT
+- consciousness as fundamental
+- limitations and critiques
+- relationship to physical systems

 Parallel processing
 - in Multiple Drafts theory